anazli/randomThoughts/about.md

 During my studies I learned (mostly by myself) how to program in C++, Python, Fortran77 and LaTeX.
 I have also used software like *Mathematica*, *MatLab*, *GNU octave* and *Semcad X*.
 I've recently taken some online courses in Machine and Deep learning where I wrote some code in Python and lerned a little bit about *Tensorflow* and *Keras*.
 Currently I'm also trying to learn about Computer Graphics with *OpenGL* by following some good online tutorials.
 What I've also found very interesting is the ray tracing algorithm used in CG when I was reading the book _Ray tracing in one weekend_ by Peter Shirley.

 Other interests include a lot of Music like Jazz/Blues, Rock, pop, instrumental, clasical, dub-Techno, ambient and others.
 I like reading mystery novels, detective stories, historical or fantasy novels.
 There are too many good films that I like to list them here.
-Favorite games are *the legend of zelda*, *broken sword*, *siberia*, *god of war*, *diablo* and also many good old arcade ones.
+Favorite games are *the legend of zelda*, *broken sword*, *Gabriel knight* *siberia*, *god of war*, *diablo* and also many good old arcade ones.